abbreviatedman/spellbound/data/quotes.md

 225
 00:11:27,534 --> 00:11:32,119
-So, okay...
-I'm the tomato.
+So, okay… I'm the tomato.

 226
 00:11:32,172 --> 00:11:34,455